 It involves identifying customers and verifying their identities based on a reliable, independent source like a government-issued ID document.

 2. Simplified CDD

-This process can be applied if a risk assessment is indicating a low risk of money laundering.
-It involves identifying a customer, but there is no need to verify the identity of the customer.
+This process can be applied if a risk assessment indicates a low risk of money laundering.
+It involves identifying a customer, but there is no need to verify the customer’s identity.